Reshade Effect Shader Toggler (R.E.S.T)

 Troubleshooting

-You may notice issues with the center crosshair.
-There are three ways to deal with this:
+You might see problems with the center crosshair.
+Here are three ways to fix this:

-1. Check if the game allows you to remove it
+1. See if the game lets you remove it.

-3. Mod the game to remove the texture
+3. Change the game files (mod) to remove the texture.

 Cursor Adjustments

-If you experience issues with the cursor in Side by Side and Top n Bottom formats, go to the Shader Settings and look for Cursor Adjustments:
+If your cursor has issues in Side by Side and Top n Bottom modes, go to Shader Settings and find Cursor Adjustments:

 ../../_images/rest18.png